hal9ai/hal9/r/README.md

 visualizations and predictive models optimized for websites and web APIs.

-You may start building your own pipeline interactively using the `hal9`
+You can explore your data interactively using the `hal9` function:
-function:

 ``` r
 library(hal9)